bellabf/cv/README.md

  * 2018 - "How to deal with redox potential and pH changes: insights from molecular dynamics". **Isabella Bicalho Frazeto** and Marcos Serrou do Amaral, X-Meeting 2018 - 14th International Conference of the Brazilian Association of Bioinformatics and Computational Biology (AB3C), São Pedro - Brazil.

 # Public Speaking

+#### 2023 - Understanding bias and explainability in sensitive data models (40 minutes)
+- Topics: understanding bias and explainability in sensitive data models, challenges of bias in AI, fairness and unbiased systems, sensitive attributes, proxies in machine learning, the journey of model construction, metrics role of explainability and trustworthy AI.

 #### 2022 - Introduction to Dimension Reduction in R UseR!
 (3h)
 - Topics: hands-on tutorial for dimensional reduction techniques (PCA, ICA, Multidimensional Scaling, t-sne, and U-MAP).